Arteeck/ShortcutChangingLanguage/README.md

-A simple utility that turn on English keyboard layout on LCtrl+LSfift and turn on Russian keyboard layout on RCtrl+RSfift
+A simple utility that turn on English keyboard layout on LCtrl+LShift and turn on Russian keyboard layout on RCtrl+RShift